 Does this page answer your questions about Summerstone Health and Rehabilitation Center?

-Unfortunately, we gave this facility an F for its nursing grade.
-The nursing grade is based on a handful of subcategories, however, the primary one is the number of nurse hours spent with patients.
-This place offered a meager 0.3 hours of nursing care per resident on a daily basis.
-Lastly, we also looked at some nursing quality-based metrics in determining our nursing grades.
+In addition, we gave this facility an F in the area of nursing care.
+There are a host of factors within this grade.
+Many of the datapoints are tied to levels of nurse staffing.
+This nursing home provides 0.3 hours of nursing care per resident per day.
+This is a much lower figure than we are used to seeing.
+Finally, we also assessed some nursing quality-based metrics in determining our nursing scores.
 This facility fared well in the area of avoiding pressure ulcers and major falls.
-We consider these metrics to be good measures of the quality of nursing care.

 Long-term Care Quality

-Switching gears to the next area, this nursing home really did not perform very well in this category either.
-With a very poor grade of F in long-term care, this is really as bad as it gets.
-If you are looking for services other than short-term rehabilitation, you should take a close look at long-term care ratings.
-In addition to assessing the volume of care provided by nurses aids and other staff, we also looked at the number of residents vaccinated against pneumonia.
-This facility gave the vaccine to 96.31336 percent of its residents.
-To our surprise, this nursing home also fared well at keeping its patients out of the hospital.
-Indeed, it had just 0 hospitalizations per one thousand long-term resident days.
-Sadly, a few of its other scores in this category weren't as favorable as these.
+Switching gears to our final area, this facility really did not fare very well in this category either.
+Due to a poor grade of F in long-term care, this is just about as as uninspiring as it gets.
+In a long-term care environment, the facility's primary goal is to maintain patients' quality of life and keep them safe.
+After assessing the quantity of care provided by nurses aids and other staff, we then looked at the facility's vaccination record.
+This nursing home vaccinated 97.60766 percent of its patients against pneumonia, which is higher than the vast majority of nursing homes.
+To our surprise, this facility was able to limit hospitalizations.
+With just 0 hospitalizations per 1,000 long-term resident days, this nursing home had fewer hospitalizations than many nursing homes.
+Unfortunately, a few of its other scores in this category were not as favorable as these.

 Rating Over Time